 Failing to diagnose cancer and other diseases can have devastating consequences.
 When a doctor error or mistake allows cancer or a disease to progress unnecessarily and cause injury or death, the victim and family deserve answers.
-At Meinhart, Smith & Manning, PLLC, we work to obtain those answers and work to gain compensation for the injured and their loved ones.
+At Meinhart, Smith & Manning, PLLC, our Louisville failure to diagnose lawyers work to obtain those answers and work to gain compensation for the injured and their loved ones.

 Medical malpractice cases, and especially failure to diagnose cases, are complex and require the interpretation of many different medical studies, lab reports, MRI’s, CT scans or other medical data.

 We have handled numerous medical malpractice, birth injury and failure to diagnose cases and will work with the proper experts to interpret the data and provide insight and testimony as to how the potential failure to diagnose occurred.

 Failure to diagnose cancer, strokes or heart attacks can delay treatment and result in serious injuries.
 A failure to diagnose lawsuit cannot reverse the medical outcome, but can provide compensation for suffering, future medical expenses, lost income or in-home care.

 Currently cancer afflicts a massive segment of the American population.
 The American Cancer Society estimates approximately 1.6 million new diagnoses of cancer in 2012, and almost 600,000 deaths from cancer.
 That breaks down to more than 1,500 people a day, which is a staggering number, and accounts for one in four deaths in the US.